OwaisK4/Parallel_Image_Enhancement/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Parallelized image enhancement code written in C++ and OpenMP 5.0.
-Uses ImageMagick to convert jpg/png images to PPM format and then applies image enhancement techniques including Gaussian filtering and histogram equalization in order to sharpen low-quality images and increase contrast for dark images.
+Polaris is a parallelized image enhancement program written in C++ and OpenMP 5.0.
+It uses ImageMagick to convert jpg/png images to PPM format and then applies image enhancement techniques including Gaussian filtering and histogram equalization in order to sharpen low-quality images and increase contrast for dark images.

 ### Built With
 <!-- <br> -->